 - Applicant who resides outside the U.S

-Candidates may complete the College Scholarship Service (CSS) Financial Aid PROFILE or the International Student Financial Aid Application.
+Candidates may complete the College Scholarship Service (CSS) Financial Aid PROFILE or the International Student Application for Financial Assistance.
 In addition, applicants must complete and submit the Financial Declaration form, available in the applicant portal.
 Apply for Aid

 In keeping with Macalester’s values, we encourage students who self-identify as a refugee, displaced person, asylum seeker, and stateless person, to indicate so on the Common Application.
 Students can identify themselves by providing documentation with their application such as proof of status in their current country of residence; scan of a United Nations High Commissioner on Refugees (UNHCR) card; and/or personal narrative within the Common Application essay, Additional Information section, or Macalester supplemental questions.